fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 ## Generating predictions

-In order to get a map with predicted speeds I had to automate two processes.
+In order to produce forecasts for a segment, it is necessary to generate a model for its data and then use it to obtain forecasts.
+These two steps are run for all the OSM segments as follows.

-The first one runs just once and would generate a model for each OSMSegment:
+To generate a model for each OSMSegment:

-1. For each OSM segment
+	For each OSM segment
-   1. Prepare the data for the segment
-   1. Make R build a model
+	   Prepare the data for the segment (as seen above) Make R build a model
-   1. Store the model in the *OSMSegment* table (we have a bytea field for this)
+	   Store the model in the *OSMSegment* table (there is a bytea field for this)

-The second one takes the models and generate the forecasts based on the values of the variables we know:
+Then, to generate the forecasts:

-1. For each OSM segment
+	For each OSM segment
-   1. Get its model from the database
+	   Get its model from the database
-   1. Build a dataset with the variables we know: day of the week, weather, etc.
+	   Build a dataset with the variables values: day of the week, weather, etc.
-   1. Ask R to provide a forecast with the retrieved model and the generated dataset
-   1. Store the forecast in the database
+	   Ask R to provide a forecast with the retrieved model and the generated dataset Store the forecast in the database

 Sounds simple but it wasn't.
-There were several things that made implementing these two processes complicated.
+There were several things that made implementing these two steps complicated.
 The two main difficulties were:

-* Model size. *lm* function in R, which generates a linear model, produces objects whose size is around 500kb.
+* Model size.
+R *lm* function, the function which generates a linear model, produces objects whose size is around 500kb.
 Multiply this by 4000 OSM segments and you get 2 Gigabytes.

-  But actually, in order to reuse the model I just need the coefficients that I multiply with the variable values to get the speed, so there had to be a way to keep the models much smaller.
+  But actually, in order to apply the model and produce a forecast, it is just necessary to multiply the variable coefficients by the variable values.
+I just need some numbers!
+So there had to be a way to keep the models well under 500Kb.

   And, indeed, [there is a way](https://www.r-bloggers.com/trimming-the-fat-from-glm-models-in-r/), with the only problem that it involves the *glm* function (instead of *lm*) and I had to adapt the R script.
 Finally I ended up with 15Kb models, which was much better.

 * R script.
 Both processes are executed from Java as new system processes.
 Initially I called the R script for each OSM segment.
 Launching 4000 processes is a bit slow so I changed the R script to deal with all the segments in one execution.
-This time, although it is still a lot of computation, the performance was enough to let the server run it each half an hour or so.
+This time, although it is still a lot of computation, the performance was enough to let the server calculate forecasts each half an hour or so.
 Maybe using some R Java API like [rJava](https://www.rforge.net/rJava/) could improve performance even more.

 ## Next steps